 Cirrhosis refers to the late, chronic stage of scarring of liver tissue.
 In the initial stages, the scarring is called liver fibrosis.
 It results from persistent, chronic insult to the liver, causing the liver to undergo constant wound healing, and finally leading to permanent scarring.
 Cirrhosis ensues when scarring of the liver has become so severe that aspects of the liver’s function become compromised.
 Chronic liver cirrhosis results in disruption of the liver’s structure, and can ultimately lead to liver failure.

 Liver disease is responsible for up to 2 million deaths per year, 1 million of which are directly linked with liver cirrhosis complications.
 Liver cirrhosis is currently the 11th most common cause of death worldwide.

 Until now, there are no known cures for liver cirrhosis.
 The condition is characterised by scarring, which is typically irreversible irrespective of where it happens on the body.
-Just like any other scarring, liver scarring is considered irreversible, although removing the causative factor can slow down the progression of the disease.
+Just like any other scarring, advanced liver scarring is considered irreversible, although removing the causative factor can slow down the progression of the disease.

 Because of the worldwide prevalence of liver cirrhosis, it is a highly researched condition.
 More recently, the endocannabinoid system has been under close scrutiny as a potential treatment target.
 This is because cirrhosed livers display different behaviour with respect to endogenous cannabinoids and cannabinoid receptors when compared to normal livers.
 Herein drives the major controversy about whether cannabis is a causative factor for liver cirrhosis or whether it is a potential treatment opportunity.